hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - control
   - integrating AVC to control application specific activity: configure <span style="color: #bb6600;">application control settings</span> in Access Policy groups
   - config to take advantage of the AVC engine to allow the organization to create a policy to control application specific activity w/ installed WSA: <span style="color: #bb6600;">use an access policy group to configure application control settings</span>
+  - service allowing a user to export application usage and performance statistics with Cisco Application Visibility and control: <span style="color: #bb6600;">NetFlow</span>

 - ASA FirePOWER module